Tec de Monterrey launches PSYDEH’s first National Crowdfunding Campaign

 On October 21, students from the ITESM CCM’s (Tec de Monterrey campus in Mexico City) class “Gender Studies in Global Perspective” led by Bulgarian Visiting Professor Mariya Mincheva Dimova launched “TEJIENDO OPORTUNIDADES,” the first national crowdfunding campaign built by Tec de Monterrey and PSYDEH.

 For native women leaders, they secure the funds needed by them and PSYDEH to continue work to develop, from the bottom-up, their strong communities.
 The campaign goal is $75,000 MXN.
-Donations will fund one of the important initiatives outlined in the first-tier of PSYDEH’s two-year plan.
-As important, women leaders are given a platform to exchange ideas with new friends, in their Region and in Mexico City.
+Donations will fund one of the important initiatives outlined in the first tier of PSYDEH’s two-year plan.
+As importantly, women leaders are given a platform to exchange ideas with new friends, in their Region and in Mexico City.

 You can join Tec and native women partners’ by investing HERE